 Truancy: maintains a coordinated interagency response to truant youth while providing volunteers to monitor and case manage these youth.

-Class Action: a law related education program offered by the Office of the Attorney General that educates students and their parents about Virginia’s laws and the short and long-term consequences for violating such laws.
+Virginia Teens and the Law: a law related education program offered by the Office of the Attorney General that educates students and their parents about Virginia’s laws and the short and long-term consequences for violating such laws.